How To Select your Cantilever Gate

 For double track slide gates that are modified, there are not necessarily standard designs.
 The gate fabricator should engineer the modifications to a cantilever gate and implement modifications based on the design, weight loads, and wind loading of the gate.

 Box Cantilever Gates

-A box framed cantilever gate design is rooted in the simple design elements of a standard truss system.
-A box cantilever gate is basically two cantilever gates, the mirror image of one another, spaced approximately 24” apart.
-A series of truss members are placed between the two gate panels to form a pattern of diagonal trusses.
+The design of a box framed cantilever slide gate is based on the design elements of a standard truss system.
+Essentially, a box cantilever gate is two, equal cantilever gates, that mirror image each other, approximately 24” apart.
+Truss members are attached between the cantilever gate panels to create a series of diagonal trusses.

 Gate Support Posts and Footings

 For a commercial or industrial cantilever gate, the footing and post size should be based on the overall size and weight of your gate.
 However, if you are using a taller gate, there is more load-bearing on the gate posts.
 With taller gate posts, the wind has more leverage and will increase the wind loading.

 Standard cantilever gates that are 8’ tall or less typically use 4” O.D.
 ASTN 1043 gate posts regardless of the gate’s length.
 This is due to the majority of weight load being placed on the posts not being a cantilevered load.
 Instead, it is a load that is pushing, pulling, and stressing the tensile strength of the posts.
 For cantilever gates that are 10’ or taller, a designer may consider using 6-5/8” O.D schedule 40 posts to mitigate the cantilevered load being placed on the gate and the stress on the tensile strength.